 If you want to enjoy a swim in a natural hot spring, the Secret Lagoon should be your next stop.
 Make sure you pre-book if you want to be guaranteed a spot!
 We weren’t sure what time we would be arriving, so risked spots being sold out…but as it turns out, we left our swimsuits at our hotel, so it didn’t matter that we didn’t have tickets.

-Note that even though we didn’t visit on this particular trip, Jeremy had fun here in 2019!
+Note that even though we didn’t visit on this particular trip, Jeremy had fun when he traveled here in 2019!

 The entrance fee is 3,000 ISK (about $25) for adults 15+, and free for children.